How We're Thinking About Collaboration

 In most collaborative editors, the collaboration is the text.
 Two people type into the same document and the tool merges their keystrokes.

 In Quillium, the primary collaboration layer is annotations.
-Comments, revisions, and suggestions are shared and live—they sync in real time, they’re anchored to the text they reference, and they carry attribution.
+Comments, revisions, and suggestions are shared and live.
+They sync in real time, they’re anchored to the text they reference, and they carry attribution.
 When your editor leaves a comment on your second paragraph, you see it appear inline, attached to exactly the words they’re responding to.

 What we’re not building